-- measurements according to IEC 61724-1 class A, including quality assurance: regular cleaning and re-calibration - use of digital sensors for easy instrument exchange, and cost savings on cabling - use of highest accuracy secondary standard instruments - individually tested instruments, supplied with test certificates for directional and temperature response (following ASTM 2848 and ISO 9060 requirements) - improvement of data availability by ventilation and by heating - uncertainty evaluation according to ASTM G213

-Each topic is discussed during the in-company workshop and (briefly) on the following pages:
+- measurements according to IEC 61724-1 Class A, including quality assurance: regular cleaning, inspection and re-calibration - expected new IEC recommendations for monitoring of bifacial PV systems - use of digital sensors for easy instrument exchange, and cost savings on cabling - use of highest accuracy Spectrally Flat Class A instruments - improvement of data availability by mitigation of dew and frost using ventilation and heating - uncertainty evaluation according to ASTM G213 Each topic is discussed during the incompany workshop and (briefly) on the following pages.

 Copyright by Hukseflux.
-Version 1718.
-We reserve the right to change specifications without prior notice Page 1/4.
+Version 1921.
+We reserve the right to change specifications without prior notice Page 1/2.
 For Hukseflux Thermal Sensors go to www.hukseflux.com or e-mail us: info@hukseflux.com

-Major update of IEC 61724-1
+Major updates of IEC 61724-1

-The IEC 61724-1: Photovoltaic system performance monitoring - Guidelines for measurement, data exchange and analysis - has been updated.
+The IEC 61724-1: Photovoltaic system performance monitoring - Guidelines for measurement, data exchange and analysis - has been updated in 2017.
 The new scope not only defines the measuring system components and procedures (as in the 2008 version), it now also aims to keep measurement errors within specified limits.
 It does so by establishing accuracy classes for monitoring systems.